scribblecrumb/clangen/docs/dev/writing/reference/writing-standards.md

 ## Being Mindful of Disabilities

-Disabled characters should not be sidelined in favor of how their disability affects those around them:
+Disabled cats should not be sidelined in favor of how their disability affects those around them:
     - For example, the "sad circumstances" of the "poor" parents of a disabled kitten.
-The kitten is the character who is disabled and should not be ignored or regarded as a burden for their disability in favor of pitying their parental figures.
+The kitten is the cat who is disabled and should not be ignored or regarded as a burden for their disability in favor of pitying their parental figures.

 Disability should not be portrayed as an ultimate tragedy.
 It's a natural part of life and a legitimate way to live.

+Avoid inspiration porn.
+Inspiration porn slants stories and images of disabled people in a way that allows a nondisabled audience to feel warm and fuzzy, but regards the disabled person as nothing more than an object that produces these positive feelings.

+Disabled cats are not inherently worth less than their abled counterparts.
+While ClanGen allows disabled cats to "retire" early, the cats aren't required to do so.
+Retiring also doesn't mean an "end" to their life within the Clan.
+They can still receive events and interactions.

+Disabled cats should be allowed to engage with Clan life in all the same ways that abled cats can.

+Cats are allowed to engage with the complexity of their individual disabilities, both the negatives and the positives.
+A cat who becomes paralyzed is allowed to wish that they could still walk on four paws, while also celebrating that they can continue participating in Clan activities.